ProlificsPanther/BootstrapDatatables/README.md

 # Panther with Bootstrap Datatables
 This repository contains  a sample of how to integrate a Panther Grid screen with Bootstrap Datatables.
-IT also demostrates a JQuery Click even on a row.
+IT also demostrates a JQuery Click event on a row.

 # Prerequisite
   * Panther Web 5.5*